Massetstephane/MOD-IVA-PARTCOCKPIT-MFD/GameData/MA_IVASPARTS/Misc/ReadMe.md

-// It's a try to avoid the problem i have found with Primitive_triangle in ASET folder Recompiled Primitive :
+// It's a try to avoid the problem i have found with Primitive_triangle in ASET folder not resolved yet Recompiled Primitive :
 - Primitive_TRIANGLE.mu
 - Primitive_TRIANGLE_90.mu